Dropbox: Folder Settings and Permissions

 Subfolders in a Dropbox Team Folder can be shared with MCommunity groups, external (non-UM) users, and users who are not members of the Team Folder.

-There are two options available when creating subfolders in a Team Folder.
-These options are only available during creation.
+You will find two options when creating subfolders in a Team Folder.
+However, there are specific scenarios where you can only select the initial option during creation.
+Refer below for detailed information

 • Everyone with access to [Team Folder Name]